 Tax regime Any registration requirements for tax purposes?
 No. Is tax paid on contributions?
 Employer contribution to the PEE can be deducted from the taxable income of the business.
 Employee contributions can be deducted from the taxable income of the employee.
 The employer contribution to the PEE does not form part of the taxable income of the employee.
 Employer contributions to an EA can be deducted from the taxable income of the business up to 5% of the overall payroll.
 They are counted as taxable income of the employee.
 Employee contributions to an EA are made from post-tax income.
 Are investment returns taxed?
 No. Are benefits taxed?
 Benefits from the PEE and an EA are not subject to individual income tax.
 Other incentives to contribute to plans?
 No. Limits on benefits or contributions?
 In an EA, the employer's maximum annual contribution must not exceed 1/12 th of the previous year's payroll.
 The total employer and employee contributions must not exceed 1/6 th of the previous year's payroll.
 Benefits can be taken on retirement as either a lump sum or an annual or monthly pension.
 Regulatory framework Who is the regulator and what are its powers?
-The supervisory authorities for the PEE and EA are the competent labour administration authority where the business is located.
-The authority is entitled to make inspection on the circumstances of the PEE contributions of employers.
-If it finds that any employer fails to comply with the legal requirements, the competent labour administration authority is entitled to order rectification, imposing late fees or penalties on the employer.
+The Agency for insurance of Republika Srpska regulates the operation of companies that manage voluntary pension funds.
+It can issue and revoke licences relating to voluntary pension funds and supervise the business and other activities of those managing voluntary pension funds.
 How does it receive information?
 The competent Insurance Administration Centre in charge of operating the PEE makes reports on the PEE contributions to the labour authorities on a monthly basis.
 In addition, the competent labour authorities make annual inspections of employers and have set up offence reporting systems via complaint hotlines and mail boxes.
 Any supervision of failed or insolvent schemes?
 If a business fails to pay any relevant contributions to the PEE, the employee is entitled to terminate their employment contract immediately.
 In addition, the competent labour administration authority may impose a penalty of up to RMB 20,000 on the business and collect the unpaid amount by referring the case to the competent People's Court.